Mask Defog Options: Science, Safety, and Stream2Sea

 Bottom line: Stream2Sea has outperformed all other options in my experience and has solved fogging issues for every diver I have shared it with.

-I don’t have any sponsorship or financial tie to Stream2Sea.
+I do not have any sponsorship or financial tie to Stream2Sea.

-I’m just recommending what has worked best for me and for the divers I’ve dived with.
+I am recommending what has worked best for me and for the divers I have dived with.

 What About Cost?
 The Myth of the "Cheaper" Option

 One of the most common arguments in favor of baby shampoo is price.
-And yes, it’s inexpensive.
-But here is the actual breakdown:
+And yes, it is inexpensive.
+Here is a simple breakdown:

 Head-to-Head Summary

 If your only concern is price, baby shampoo is hard to beat.
-If you're out of options, spit can work in a pinch.
-But if you care about reliability, aquatic safety, and consistent results, Stream2Sea is the best choice.
-I recommend it because I have tested it in real dives and seen it outperform everything else.
-It works even when the mask is dropped or flooded and has never failed me or the divers I’ve given it to.
-This is one of the cheapest and easiest ways to improve your dive day.
-Choose a product made for divers and safe for the water you dive in.
+If you are out of options, spit can work in a pinch.
+If you care about reliability, aquatic safety, and consistent results, Stream2Sea is the best choice.
+I recommend it because I have tested it in real dives and seen it outperform other options.
+It works when the mask is dropped or flooded and has not failed me or the divers I have given it to.